 This course covers the operation of common types of small and large aircraft power generating systems, including AC and DC aircraft power distribution systems.
 It also covers aircraft batteries, their use in the electrical system as well as their limitations.
 Classwork is complemented by laboratory exercises.
-Prerequisite: AVT210; fall offering only system.
-The course also covers gyroscopes, synchros and instrumentation.
-Classwork is complemented by laboratory exercises.
-Prerequisite: AVT240; fall offering only
+Prerequisite: AVT210; fall offering only

-AVT347 - FLIGHT CONTROL SYSTEMS 106 - 3 credits
+AVT347 - FLIGHT CONTROL SYSTEMS - 3 credits